Nikos-Salichos/Nikos-Salichos/README.md

 ![Solidity](https://img.shields.io/badge/Solidity-%23363636.svg?style=for-the-badge&logo=solidity&logoColor=white)

 🏠 My name is Nikos Salichos and I live in Greece.
-💻 I work as a software engineer (remote) at Betsson, one of the world's largest gaming groups, at the heart of entertainment for over six decades.
+💻 I work as a software engineer (remote) at Betsson, one of the world's largest gaming groups.
 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/nikossalichos/).
 🌱 I’m currently learning many things, as I believe that every day is a learning opportunity.
 I strive to keep up with the latest technologies and continuously improve.
 💡 I enjoy reading about technology and finance.